Monster (manga): Anime

 The anime series adaptation is considered to be one of the best anime series of all time.
 THEM Anime Reviews called the series "complex" and "beautiful", stating that it features "sophisticated storytelling and complex plot weaving, memorable characters, godly production values and excellent pacing".
 Darius Washington of Otaku USA named Monster one of the ten best anime of the past decade.
-Carl Kimlinger enthused that "It cannot be overstated how brilliantly apart from the anime mainstream this unsettling, fiercely intelligent, and ultimately uncategorizable journey into darkness is."
+Carl Kimlinger enthused that it "cannot be overstated how brilliantly apart from the anime mainstream this unsettling, fiercely intelligent, and ultimately uncategorizable journey into darkness is."
 He praised Madhouse's animation for not only keeping up the dark "cinematic quality of Urasawa's art" but also improving on it, as well as Kuniaki Haishima's score for adding "immeasurably to the series' hair-raising atmosphere."
-Though he noted Viz Media's inability to acquire the original ending theme song due to licensing problems, Kimlinger also called their English dub of the series one of the best in recent memory.
+Though he noted Viz Media's inability to acquire the original ending theme song due to licensing issues, Kimlinger also called their English dub of the series one of the best in recent memory.

 Kimlinger praised the series, for "its fidelity to Naoki Urasawa's original manga", commenting that "there isn't a scene left out, only a handful added in, and as far as I can tell not a line of dialogue changed or omitted.
 Given its faithfulness, fans of the manga will know that the series won't get any better than this, this is as good as the series gets."
-As well as for its frequent habit of giving the spotlight to newly introduced characters instead of the main cast.
 He also described the ending of the series as, "we feel vaguely let down when what we should really be doing is glorying in the somewhat messy, yes, but exhilarating final throes of one of last decade's great series".
 Nonetheless, he considered such an ending to be expected, since "as ambitious and complicated and just plain huge as Monster is, no conclusion is going to be entirely satisfactory.
 Someone is bound to get short-changed, loose ends are bound to be left dangling, and even if they weren't, the simple truth is that no climax could ever live up to the series' build-up".